 Food Resilience: How Do We Do It

 Nowhere is the transition to a new way of living more apparent – and more appealing – than with food.
-Dozens of organizations in the Twin Cities are working on food issues, as you’ll see in the resource list.
+Dozens of organizations in the Twin Cities are working on food resilience, some are working on food waste, others on funding the changes we need in the food system.
+Some are working on the bigger picture of land use, pollinator protection, and water protection in order to boost our natural systems.
+See the resource list below.
+If you would like help finding a speaker on a food topic, contact Transition Twin Cities.

 Individual Action is an Easy Way to Start